oat-sa/taohub-articles/articles/Frontend/Best Practices/styling.md

     - "Jean-Sébastien Conan"
 tags:
     Frontend Architecture:
-        - "Good practices"
+        - "Best practices"
 -->

 # Styling

-> This document describes good practices regarding styling.
+> This document describes the best practices regarding styling.

 **Description** -
-In order to prevent trivial issues due to bad design, this article will propose a list of good practices to apply.
+In order to prevent trivial issues due to bad design, this article will propose a list of best practices to apply.
 For each presented situation an example will be provided for both bad and good solutions, with some explanation around them.

 **Disclaimer** -
-Regarding the provided examples, in order to make them more readable, only the addressed topic will be represented, and good practices unrelated with it might not be always presented in the code.
+Regarding the provided examples, in order to make them more readable, only the addressed topic will be represented, and the best practices unrelated with it might not be always presented in the code.
 Please also keep in mind that the provided examples are not final solutions, only illustrations.